-It is also apparent that the approach has not had regard to other relevant considerations relating to the sustainable development - including not only the social and environmental implications but also the economic ones in terms of opportunity costs [i.e. would a better return be achieved by alternative investment proposals].
+It is also apparent that the approach has not had regard to other relevant considerations relating to the sustainable development - including not only the social and environmental implications but also the economic ones in terms of opportunity costs [i.e. would a better return and its connections with the strategic route (road and rail) network need to be improved.
+The Sustainable Community Strategy (page 9; "We want to see easy access into, out of and within Copeland") and the West

+Changes?
 It is requested that section C of Policy T1 is deleted.

-Not accepted.
-It cannot be denied that Copeland's transport network and its connections with the strategic route (road and rail) network need to be improved.
-The Sustainable Community Strategy (page 9; "We want to see easy access into, out of and within Copeland") and the West Cumbria Economic Blueprint (transport improvements needed, described on pp 35/36) both stress this.
+Council's response Not accepted.
+It cannot be denied that Copeland's transport network described on pp 35/36) both stress this.
 Some road improvements will facilitate more sustainable movement, such as to the Port of Workington for short sea shipping (including bulk movement for nuclear power station construction).
 Note that this clause does not actually specify road improvements although it does include a list of roads which need safety and capacity improvement (which may in itself improve sustainability of use by enabling smoother flow of traffic).